 Scorpion Control: Protect Your Home or Business

-- Only a few types of scorpions are deadly, though none native to the Mid-Atlantic.
+- Only a few types of scorpions are poisonous, though none native to the Mid-Atlantic.
 Nonetheless, their sting is painful and can cause issues for those who are allergic.
+Not mention they are scary to see!
+You may want to know are scorpions poisonous but at the end of the day, it doesn’t matter if the answer is no. You want to know how to get rid of scorpions!

 - There are over 70 species of scorpions throughout the United States.
 However, they rarely venture north of Virginia.

 Depending on the species, scorpions measure anywhere from one-half to eight inches in length.
 Their coloring varies in shades of brown, black, or yellow.
 This pest has a broad, flattened body and a narrow, spiked tail with a stinger at the tip.
+How many legs does a scorpion have?
 A scorpion also has four sets of legs and two crab-like pincers.

 Scorpions don’t lay eggs, but they do give birth to live young.
 The mother carries the babies on her back until they can hunt on their own.
 Juveniles look like smaller versions of adults, but usually lighter in color.
 They shed their skins multiple times until fully mature.